Tempering stochastic density functional theory: Introduction

 \section{Introduction}

-Kohn-Sham density functional theory (KS-DFT) is widely used for calculating properties of molecular and extended systems~\citep{jones2015density}.
+Kohn-Sham density functional theory (KS-DFT) is widely used for calculating the properties of molecular and extended systems~\citep{jones2015density}.
 In particular, the method is useful for determining the structure based on the estimates it provides for the forces on the corresponding nuclei~\citep{kolb2012molecular,selli2017modelling,freysoldt2014firstprinciples}.
-However, applying KS-DFT for systems with hundreds or thousands of atoms is challenging due to a high scaling (potentially quadratic but eventually cubic for large systems).
-Lower scaling implementations of the theory have been developed, but their use is often limited to low-dimensional structures~\citep{baer1997sparsity,scuseria1999linearscaling} or systems with strictly localized electrons~\citep{ozaki2010efficient,romero-muniz2018highaccuracy}.
+However, applying KS-DFT for systems with hundreds or thousands of atoms is challenging due to the high scaling of computational costs with a system's size (potentially quadratic but eventually cubic for large systems).
+Lower scaling implementations of the theory have been developed for systems that have a density matrix that is fairly sparse so that only a linear-scaling near-diagonal portion of the matrix needs to be processed.
+Because of the restriction to near-localized density matrices, the use of such methods is often limited to low-dimensional structures~\citep{baer1997sparsity,scuseria1999linearscaling} or systems with strictly localized electrons~\citep{ozaki2010efficient,romero-muniz2018highaccuracy}.